-Our team has done a tremendous job of managing the ever-changing environment while working to continue to grow Radius Credit Union.
-I would like to thank our management and staff for your ongoing dedication to make Radius the great organization we are today.
-I would like to thank my fellow Directors for their leadership, knowledge and commitment to Radius Credit Union.
+We are extremely pleased with the accomplishments and leadership provided from Radius Credit Union management throughout the past year.
+I would like to thank our staff for your ongoing dedication to make Radius the great organization we are today.
+Your efforts to ensure your co-workers and members continued to be safe was very much appreciated.
+I would also like to thank my fellow Directors for their leadership, knowledge and commitment to Radius Credit Union.
 And to our members, thank you for your continued business and support.